-The refrigerant is the liquid/gaseous substance that circulates through the heat pump, alternately absorbing, transporting and releasing heat.
+The refrigerant is the substance which circulates through the heat pump, alternately absorbing, transporting, and releasing heat.

-The reversing valve controls the direction of flow of the refrigerant in the heat pump and changes the heat pump from heating to cooling mode or vice versa.
+The reversing valve controls the direction of flow of the refrigerant in the heat pump.

 A coil is a loop, or loops, of tubing where heat transfer takes place.
 The tubing may have fins to increase the surface area available for heat exchange.